rimonim/working_predictions/exploratory_analysis.md

 Here's the plot of Exp 1.2 results again, with those five participants highlighted.

 ![Exp 1.2](figures/Exp1.2_2.png)

+The green one is what I expected here: slow all around, with little effect of condition at all.
+But the others are the fastest of the bunch!
+Not only that - they're especially fast on CX!
+This is very strange.

+In the absence of a clear direction to go from here, I'll start trying some models.

 ### Model Comparisons
 #### The Dataset